 Crucial MX500 is one of the most popular SATA SSD offered by Crucial.
-At the same time, Samsung 870 Evo is also a very impressive SATA SSD from Samsung.
+At the same time, the Samsung 870 Evo is also a very impressive SATA SSD from Samsung.
 So, if you are confused between them both, I have tried to solve your problem here.
 In this article, we will cover all the important aspects which will help you make a perfect decision.

-As we all know that these both SSDs use the SATA protocol, and the speed would never go beyond 600MB/s.
+As we all know these both SSDs use the SATA protocol, and the speed would never go beyond 600MB/s.
 So, whether you are using any of these SSDs, don’t expect anything more than that.
 However, because the Crucial MX500 and Samsung 870 Evo are competing hard in this domain, various people want to know which one is the best between these both.
 So, in this article, we are going to reveal the same by doing some straight comparisons.
 Now, without any further delays, let’s get started.

 1. Theoretical Specifications